Generative Multiple-purpose Sampler for Weighted M-estimation: Bootstrap Cross-Validation for Parameter Tuning Via GMS

-We simulated from a linear regression model with $n = 500$, $p = 50$, and $\sigma^2_0=1$.
-The true regression coefficient is set to be $\{1,-2,1,0,\dots,0\}$, and each covariate vector $X_i$ is independently generated from a $N(0,\Sigma)$ with $\Sigma_{kl}=1$ for $k=l$ and $\Sigma_{kl}=1/2$ for $k\neq l$.
 Figure \ref{fig:path} shows solution-path plots that depict the relations between the tuning parameter choices and the corresponding estimated ridge and LASSO estimators.
 The $x$-axis indicates the $l_2$ norm of the ridge regression or $l_1$ norm of the LASSO estimators based on a series of $\lambda$'s, and the $y$-axis, the value of the estimated coefficient.
-After the generator is trained by minimizing \eqref{eq:LASSO}, ridge (top left) and LASSO (bottom left) coefficient values are just $\widehat G(\mathbbm{1},\lambda)$, which generates the curves in Figure \ref{fig:path} by letting $\lambda$ vary from 0.0006 to 0.6.
+After the generator is trained by minimizing \eqref{eq:LASSO}, ridge (top left) and LASSO (bottom left) coefficient values are simply $\widehat G(\mathbbm{1},\lambda)$, which generates the curves in Figure \ref{fig:path} by letting $\lambda$ vary from $0.0006$ to $0.6$.
 The resulting solution-paths of the GMS ridge and LASSO procedures show that the proposed method approximates the standard ones obtained by LARS \citep{efron2004least} very accurately.

-We further investigate how GMS-bootstrap helps to quantify uncertainty in choosing $\lambda$.
+We further investigate how the GMS-bootstrap helps to quantify uncertainty in choosing $\lambda$.
 Figure \ref{fig:cv} illustrates some benefits of the bootstrapped CV procedure for the LASSO example.
 The left panel shows a 95\% confidence band for the CV errors across $\lambda$.
 As \cite{efron1997improvements} noted, the bootstrapped CV improves the performance of prediction error estimation.
 However, due to heavy computational burden in the standard bootstrap algorithm, applications of the bootstrapped CV have been greatly hindered.
-This example shows that the GMS can help overcome this computational difficulty.
+The example in Figure \ref{fig:cv} shows that the GMS helps overcome this computational difficulty.
 The center panel depicts the bootstrap distribution of the minimizer $\lambda$ of the CV errors (the red line is the estimated density function).
 If the CV error curve is of main interest, one can easily generate it by the GMS using binary weights (corresponding to the chosen and left-out folds) as the input.
-As shown in the right panel of Figure \ref{fig:cv}, the CV error curve obtained by the standard CV computation is nearly identical to that given by the GMS.
+In the right panel of Figure \ref{fig:cv}, the CV error curve obtained by the standard CV computation is nearly identical to that by the GMS.